Popular words in English. A list of basic English words for live communication. Greetings and farewells

 Word of is a preposition corresponding to the Russian genitive case and answering the question "whom? what?"

-the car of my brother- car (who?) of my brother
+the car of my brother– car (who?) my brother

-the parts of the car– details of (what?) machines
+the parts of the car- parts (of what?) of the machine

 [ənd]

-my friend and I- me and my friend
+my friend and I- My friend and I

 I am eating a sandwich and drinking tea.– I eat a sandwich and drink tea.